hadv/yitam/README.md

    - Web interface: http://localhost
    - API endpoint: http://localhost/api

+The application uses the `unless-stopped` restart policy, which means containers will automatically restart:
+- On failure/crash
+- When Docker daemon restarts
+- After system reboots
+But will respect manual stop commands, making maintenance easier.

 ### Domain Configuration

 When deploying with a custom domain (e.g., yitam.org), follow these important steps: